mlbench/mlbench-docs/tutorials.rst

     def run(rank, size, run_id):

 At this point, the script could technically already run in MLBench.
-But so far it would not report back to the Dashboard and you wouldn't be able to see stats during training.
-Even if you are not using the Dashboard, the output files with the reported results would not contain any of the intermediate training data.
+However, you would not be able to see any reported results or intermediate stats during training.
+Results are shown either in the Dashboard (where you can see them in real time) or can be downloaded at any time during the run from the command line.
 So let's add some reporting functionality.

 The PyTorch script reports loss to ``stdout``, but we can easily report the loss to MLBench as well.
 First we need to import the relevant MLBench functionality by adding the following line to the imports at the top of the file: